The following privacy notice provides an overview of how your data are collected, processed and used in connection with our business relationship.

 As soon as data storage is no longer necessary to execute the contractual relationship, there are no statutory retention periods and in individual cases there are no predominant justified interests for further storage, your data will be deleted.

 Data may be transferred to third countries (countries outside the European Economic Area (EEA)) to the extent permitted by data privacy requirements, for example, if the data transfer is required to execute your contractual relationship, is prescribed by law or you have given us your consent.
+Insofar as personal data are transferred by KfW IPEX-Bank from the European Union/the European Economic Area to its branches and representative offices, KfW IPEX-Bank will make use of instruments that are conform with data protection requirements in order to ensure that the branches and representative offices process such data with due care in accordance with European standards (EU model clauses and, in the event of legally dependent branches and representative offices, a guarantee declaration under data protection laws, the content of which can be accessed electronically via the following link: ).

 Every person affected has the right to information about the processing of his or her personal data, the right to rectification, the right to deletion, the right to restrict pro-cessing, the right to withdraw consent and the right to data transferability within the framework of legal requirements.
 In addition, there is a right of appeal to a data protection supervisory authority.